 Liferay’s Logging System

 Liferay uses Log4j extensively to implement logging for nearly every class in the portal.
-If you need to debug something specific while a system is running, you can use the Admin portlet to set logging levels by class dynamically.
+If you need to debug something specific while the system is running, you can use the control panel to set logging levels by class dynamically.

-To view the log levels, select the Server tab, then the Log Levels tab.
+To view the log levels, go to the control panel, click Server Administration in the Server section, and then click the Log Levels tab.

-You will then see a paginated list of logging categories.
+A paginated list of logging categories appears.
 These categories correspond to Liferay classes that have log messages in them.
 By default, all categories are set to display messages only if there is an error that occurs in the class.
-This is why you see ERROR displayed in all of the drop down list boxes on the right side of the portlet.
+This is why you see ERROR displayed in all of the drop-down list boxes on the right side of the portlet.

 Each category is filtered by its place in the class hierarchy.
-For example, if you wanted to see logging for a specific class that is registered in the Admin portlet, you would browse to that specific class and change its log level to something that is more descriptive, such as DEBUG.
-Once you click the Save button at the bottom of the list, you will start seeing DEBUG messages from that class in your application server's log file.
+For example, if you wanted to see logging for a specific class that is registered in Liferay, you would browse to that specific class and change its log level to something that is more descriptive, such as DEBUG.
+Once you click the Save button at the bottom of the list, you’ll start seeing DEBUG messages from that class in your application server’s log file.

-If you are working in the extension environment or have created a plugin and want to set the log level for one of your own classes, you can register that class (so long as it uses Log4J to do its logging) with the Admin portlet so that you can control the log levels more easily.
+If you want to set the log level for one of your own classes in a deployed plugin, you can register that class with Liferay to can control the log levels more easily, so long as your class uses Log4J to do its logging.

 _log.error("Reindexing " + node.getName(), e1);

-To enable your logging messages to appear in your server's log file via the Admin portlet, click the Add Category tab on the same Log Levels page.
+To enable your logging messages to appear in your server’s log file via the control panel, click the Add Category tab on the same Log Levels page.